bitwarden/contributing-docs/docs/architecture/clients/index.md

 An existing example of this pattern is `@bitwarden/components`:

 - It is used by multiple apps and other libs
-- It manages a clear public and private API boundary through its barrel file.
+- It manages a clear public and private API boundary through its barrel file
 - Code ownership is clear--only the files within `libs/components`
-- The team can make independent decisions around internal folder structure and code style.
+- The team can make independent decisions around internal folder structure and code style

 As part of this process, we are also investigating utilizing additional tooling (such as Nx) to make creating new libs on the fly easier.